 We Provide A Better Alternative If Your Web Host Is Pushing You to Hire SiteLock

-If your web host is claiming that your website is hacked and pushing you to hire SiteLock to clean it up, you should know that your web host is not putting your interests first and your website may not even be hacked.
+If your web host is claiming that your website contains malware or is otherwise hacked and pushing you to hire SiteLock to clean it up you should know that your web host is not putting your interests first and your website may not even be hacked.

-The reason that your web host is pushing you to use SiteLock is likely because they are getting a significant amount of money to do so.
-One major web hosting company, the Endurance International Group (EIG), which provides web hosting under quite a few names including A Small Orange, Bluehost, FatCow, HostGator, HostMonster, iPage, and IPOWER, disclosed to investors that they receive 55% of the revenue from sales of SiteLock services through their partnership (the people running EIG also happen to be the majority owners of SiteLock).
+The reason that your web host is pushing you to use SiteLock isn't because they are the best company to help you, but instead it looks to be largely because the web host is getting a significant amount of money to do so.
+One major web hosting company, the Endurance International Group (EIG), which provides web hosting under quite a few names including A Small Orange, Bluehost, FatCow, HostGator, HostMonster, iPage, and IPOWER, disclosed to investors that they receive 55% of the revenue from sales of SiteLock services through their partnership.
+What seems telling about this is that the company doesn't tell their customers of this financial relationship or that the people running EIG also are the majority owners of SiteLock when recommending SiteLock or will even publicly acknowledge those things.

-With that much money going to your web host instead of the company actually doing the work, it shouldn't be surprising to hear that quality of the cleanups done by SiteLock is not in line with money being spent.
+With that much money going to your web host instead of the company actually doing the clean up, it shouldn't be surprising to hear that quality of the cleanups done by SiteLock is not in line with money being spent.
 Instead what we have seen when we are brought in to properly clean things up after them, is they are failing to do two of the three basic components of a proper cleanup.
 Those being making sure the website is secured (which usually mainly involves updating the software on the website) and determining how the website has been hacked.
 If the source of the hacking isn't determined then the vulnerability may still exist on the website, leading it to getting hacked again (about half of our hack cleanup business comes from people that hire us to re-clean a website after it was previously cleaned by someone that didn't even try to determine how the website was hacked).
+SiteLock has actually pointed to a failure to do those things as leading to websites being reinfected, but still doesn't do them.

 In some cases the end result of SiteLock's work is even worse; on our blog we have documented a couple of times we were brought in after websites that were cleaned by SiteLock on GoDaddy's recommendation ended up broken.

-While web hosts that have partnered with SiteLock will strongly push them, if you ask them directly they will tell you that you don't have to use them.
+While web hosts that have partnered with SiteLock will strongly push them, if you ask them directly they will tell you that you don't have to use SiteLock.
 They are a lot of other providers out there that provide a low quality hack cleanup service like SiteLock does, so you can spend a lot less to get that level service.
-If you want things done right, we provide specialized services for cleaning up a variety of different web software properly including:
+If you want things done right and your website properly secured, we provide specialized services for cleaning up a variety of different web software properly including:

 - Revive Adserver (OpenX)